AmazingAng/WTF-Solidity/Languages/en/12_Event_en/readme.md

 At the same time, `from` and `to` are marked by the keyword `indexed`.
 Each variable marked by `indexed` can be understood as the index "key" of retrieving events, which is stored and indexed separately as a `topic` on Ethereum, so program can easily screen out specific transfer address and transfer event of receiving address.
 Each event has up to three variables marked with `indexed`.
 The size of each `indexed` variable is fixed 256 bits.
 The hash of event and these three variables marked with `indexed` are usually stored as `topic` in `EVM` log, where `topic[0]` is `keccak256` hash of this event, and `topic[1]` to `topic[3]` store `keccak256` hash of variables marked with `indexed`.
 ![](img/12-3.jpg)

 `value` which doesn't marked with `indexed` will be stored in `data` section of the event, and it can be interpreted as "value" of the event.
 Variables in `data` section can't be retrieved directly, but it can store data of any size.
 Therefore, in general, `data` section can be used to store complex data structures, such as arrays and strings, etc., because these data exceed 256 bits.
 Even if stored in `topic` section of the event, it is stored in the hash way.
-Besides，Variables in `data` part consume less gas on storage compared to `topic`.
+Besides, Variables in `data` part consume less gas on storage compared to `topic`.

-We can emit events in functions。In the following example, each time the `_transfer()` function is used to transfer token, `Transfer` event will be emitted and corresponding variables will be recorded.
+We can emit events in functions.
+In the following example, each time the `_transfer()` function is used to transfer token, `Transfer` event will be emitted and corresponding variables will be recorded.
 ```solidity
     // define _transfer function，execute transfer logic
     function _transfer(